marketdesignresearch/Course-Match-Preference-Simulator/README.md

-# Course-Match-Preference-Simulator
+# Course Match Preference Simulator
-A clean repository of the Preference Simulator component of our Machine Learning-powered Course Match paper.
+A repository of the Preference Simulator component of our Machine Learning-powered Course Match paper.

 Arxiv: https://arxiv.org/abs/2210.00954